-The most interesting open problem is to find a manifest Lorentz-covariant formulation of the non-Abelian self-dual 2-form theory.
-The covariant theory sould reproduce the previous 5+1 non-covariant formulation under proper conditions.
-That is, the question here is: Could we have a non-Abelian PST-like formulation for multiple M5-branes? \\
+One of the most interesting problems is to find a manifest Lorentz-covariant formulation of the non-Abelian self-dual 2-form theory.
+The covariant theory should reproduce the previous 5+1 non-covariant action under proper gauge-fixing conditions.
+In short, the question is: Can we have a non-Abelian PST-like formulation for multiple M5-branes? \\

-Let me conclude this thesis by stressing some difficulties when one wants to find an manifest Lorentz-covariant formulation of this non-Abelian self-dual 2-form theory by using the similar ideas people (like PST) came up: introducing auxiliary fields. \\
+Let me conclude this thesis by pointing out some main difficulties when one wants to find a manifest Lorentz-covariant formulation of this non-Abelian self-dual 2-form theory when using the similar ideas of introducing auxiliary fields. \\

-We first notice that in the case of non-Abelian chiral 2-form theory here, the non-covaraincy are in fact two-fold.
-In the Abelian case, the field strengths H are defined covariantly.
-(This means that its Maxwell-like action is Lorentz covaraint), we then start to consider how to have an abelain covariant self-dual action (Abelian PST action).
-In the non-Abelian case, the Yang-Mills-like action ($s= \int H^2$) is still not Lorentz covariant: We treat the 5-th direction differently even before we consider its self-dual formulation. \\
+We should firstly understand that in the case of this non-Abelian chiral 2-form, the non-covariance is very complicated.
+In the Abelian case, the field strength $H=dB$ is defined covariantly.
+(This means that its Maxwell-like action is obviously Lorentz covaraint.)
+We then can start thinking about how to obtain a covariant self-dual (PST) action.
+In the non-Abelian case, however, it Yang-Mills-like action ($s= \int H^2$) is not Lorentz covariant: We treat the 5-th direction differently even before we consider its self-dual formulation. \\

-One can check that the transformed field equation of the Yang-Mills-like action of the non-abelian 2-form theory under the standard Lorentz transformation is NOT up to the field equation itself, this, in some sense, might indicate we are still in a gauge.
-In another word, one observes that $A_5$ is absent in the algebra, which is like a gauge choice that violates the Lorentz covariance.
+One can check that the transformed field equation of the Yang-Mills-like action of this non-abelian 2-form theory under the standard Lorentz transformation is $not$ up to the field equation itself.
+One also observes that $A_5$ is absent in the gauge algebra, which is like a gauge choice that violates the Lorentz covariance.
 A possibility is that our current theory might still under a certain larger gauge, similar to that the PS model can be viewed as a gauge-fixed PST model.
 (Similar spirit but not exactly since the non-covariance appears in the original gauge symmetry structure.) \\